 Teaching English in Japan

-The wage is good – enough to put some extra away in spite of Japan’s high cost of living – and you’ll likely be given a place to stay on a contract job too.
-That helps!
+The wage is good, enough to put some extra away in spite of Japan’s high cost of living.
+You’ll likely be given a place to stay on a contract job too – that helps!
+It’s also a tough working environment – don’t expect to work in Japan and have hours left in the day to have fun.
+Teaching in Japan is hard work.

 TEFL courses open up a huge range of opportunities and you can find teaching work all over the world with one!
 Broke Backpacker readers get a 50% discount on TEFL courses through MyTEFL (using the code PACK50).